Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Experiments

 \subsubsection{Rocket Soft-Landing}

-The soft-landing problem requires a rocket to land with small final velocity at a desired position.
-This is often decomposed into two control loops, where the translation dynamics are handled with MPC and the attitude dynamics are handled by a faster linear feedback controller~\cite{13rocketlanding}.
-In this scenario, we assume an ideal attitude controller and use a point-mass model with a second-order cone constraint on the thrust vector.
-We benchmark the performance of TinyMPC against ECOS and SCS, state-of-the-art SOCP solvers.
-C code for ECOS and SCS was generated using CVXPYgen~\cite{cvxpygen}.
-C++ code for TinyMPC was produced using the Python code generation interface introduced in Section \ref{sec:codegen}.
-All solver options were set to equivalent values wherever possible.
-All tolerances were set to $0.01$ and code was executed on the Teensy 4.1 microcontroller.
-The Teensy allowed us to collect more data than on the less capable STM32F405, as the largest SOCP problem involved 2301 decision variables as well as 1530 linear equality constraints, 1530 linear inequality constraints, and 255 second-order cone constraints.
+The second benchmark is a rocket soft-landing problem which requires a rocket to land with small final velocity at a desired position, resulting in a conic glide-scope constraint.
+We benchmark the performance of \algName~again via it's \texttt{Python} code generation against ECOS~\cite{ecos} and SCS~\cite{scs}, state-of-the-art SOCP solvers, using CVXPYgen's~\cite{cvxpygen} code generation interface.
+All solver options were set to equivalent values wherever possible and all tolerances were set to $0.01$.

+Here we benchmark on a Teensy 4.1~\cite{teensy41} development board, which has an ARM Cortex-M7 microcontroller operating at 600 MHz, with 7.75 MB of flash memory, 512 kB of tightly coupled static RAM, and an additional 512 kB of tightly coupled dynamic RAM.
+The increased compute and memory capacity of the Teensy was particularly important to enable us to benchmark against ECOS and SCS, and enabled us to collect more overall data as the largest SOCP problem involved 2301 decision variables as well as 1530 linear equality constraints, 1530 linear inequality constraints, and 255 second-order cone constraints.
+However, we note that \algName, even for this larger problem, could still fit on the more constrained Adafruit Feather used in the prior benchmark, as well as on the constrained MCU found on the Crazyflie 2.1, which we demonstrate via our hardware experiments in Section~\ref{ss:hardwareExp}.

-Fig.~\ref{fig:mcu_rocket} shows the amount of dynamically allocated memory and the average execution times per iteration for varying time horizon.
-TinyMPC outperforms SCS and ECOS in execution time and memory, achieving an average speed-up of 13x over SCS and 137x over ECOS.
-TinyMPC performed no dynamic allocation while SCS and ECOS dynamically allocated the workspace at the beginning due to the use of the CVXPYgen interface.
-This caused SCS and ECOS to exceed the RAM of the Teensy during execution.
-Without using the CVXPYgen interface, the dynamically allocated workspace must instead be stored statically, still exceeding the memory limit of the Teensy.
-Overall, TinyMPC was able to solve problems with a horizon of 256, while SCS and ECOS failed at $N=64$.
+Fig.~\ref{fig:rocket_landing} shows the amount of statically and dynamically allocated memory and the average execution times per iteration for varying time horizon. \algName~outperforms SCS and ECOS in execution time and memory, achieving an average speed-up of 13.8x over SCS and 142.7x over ECOS. \algName~performed no dynamic allocation while SCS and ECOS dynamically allocated the workspace at the beginning due to the use of the CVXPYgen interface, causing them to exceed the total available RAM during execution.
+Without using the CVXPYgen interface, the dynamically allocated workspace must instead be stored statically, far exceeding the static memory limit.
+This severely limited SCS and ECOS, with both solvers exceeding total memory limits at $N=64$, while \algName~can scale to $N=256$.